jwyang/fpn.pytorch/README.md

 ## Introduction

-This project inherit the property of our [pytorch implementation of faster r-cnn](https://github.com/jwyang/faster-rcnn.pytorch).
+This project inherits the property of our [pytorch implementation of faster r-cnn](https://github.com/jwyang/faster-rcnn.pytorch).
 Hence, it also has the following unique features:

 * **It is pure Pytorch code**.
 We convert all the numpy implementations to pytorch.